 Set in attractive gardens, the 25 pretty self-contained cottages each boast a private deck and magnificent views of Lake Bunyonyi.
 Jet skiing, quad biking and boat trips on the lake are available, and you are well placed for bird watching and hiking.
 Arcadia boasts possibly the best views of Lake Bunyonyi.

 This quirky, cheerful, one-of-a-kind establishment is bursting with colour and character and has outstanding views over Lake Mutanda.
 You will stay in one of the unique hill top cottages nestled in lush greenery, each one with its own colour scheme and hand-crafted furniture.
-The main tower shaped building is equally colourful, with each room a different colour.
-Tasty food, made with fresh organic produce grown in the lodge’s gardens, is served in the dining area.
-There is a well-stocked bar and the lounge area has a fire for colder nights and plenty of comfortable armchairs.
+The tasty food is made with fresh organic produce grown in the lodge’s gardens.
+There is a well-stocked bar and the lounge area has a fire for colder nights.
 The lodge makes an ideal base for gorilla and golden monkey tracking and is a must see when you visit Uganda.

 Lake Mburo national park